LiuSuen/rust-tour/Project1/README.md

 ## To do
 - To deploy on AWS Cloud Server
-- To allow user to provide the input in the URL as the format URL/h-l.(h for head number and l for leg number)
+- To allow user to provide the input in the URL as the format `URL/heads-legs`.(heads for head number and legs for leg number)

 ## Reference
 * [rust-cli-template](https://github.com/kbknapp/rust-cli-template)